zembutsu/docs.docker.jp/engine/reference/commandline/run.rst

      --expose=[]                   Expose a port or a range of ports --group-add=[]                Add additional groups to run as -h, --hostname=""             Container host name
-     --help=false                  Print usage
+     --help                        Print usage
-     -i, --interactive=false       Keep STDIN open even if not attached --ipc=""                      IPC namespace to use
+     -i, --interactive             Keep STDIN open even if not attached --ip=""                       Container IPv4 address (e.g. 172.30.100.104)
+     --ip6=""                      Container IPv6 address (e.g. 2001:db8::33)
+     --ipc=""                      IPC namespace to use
+     --isolation=""                Container isolation technology
      --kernel-memory=""            Kernel memory limit
      -l, --label=[]                Set metadata on the container (e.g., --label=com.example.key=value) --label-file=[]               Read in a file of labels (EOL delimited) --link=[]                     Add link to another container
      --log-driver=""               Logging driver for container
      --log-opt=[]                  Log driver specific options
-     --lxc-conf=[]                 Add custom lxc options
      -m, --memory=""               Memory limit
      --mac-address=""              Container MAC address (e.g. 92:d0:c6:0a:29:33)
      --memory-reservation=""       Memory soft limit
+     --memory-swap=""              A positive integer equal to memory plus swap.
+Specify -1 to enable unlimited swap.
-     --memory-swap=""              Total memory (memory + swap), '-1' to disable swap --memory-swappiness=""        Tune a container's memory swappiness behavior.
+     --memory-swappiness=""        Tune a container's memory swappiness behavior.
 Accepts an integer between 0 and 100.
-     --name=""                     Assign a name to the container --net="bridge"                Connects a container to a network 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+     --name=""                     Assign a name to the container --net="bridge"                Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
-                                   'container:<name|id>': reuses another container network stack
+                                   'container:<name|id>': reuse another container's network stack
-                                   'host': use the host network stack inside the container 'NETWORK': connects the container to user-created network using `docker network create` command
+                                   'host': use the Docker host network stack '<network-name>|<network-id>': connect to a user-defined network
-     --oom-kill-disable=false      Whether to disable OOM Killer for the container or not -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
+     --net-alias=[]                Add network-scoped alias for the container --oom-kill-disable            Whether to disable OOM Killer for the container or not --oom-score-adj=0             Tune the host's OOM preferences for containers (accepts -1000 to 1000) -P, --publish-all             Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
-     --privileged=false            Give extended privileges to this container --read-only=false             Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --rm=false                    Automatically remove the container when it exits --security-opt=[]             Security Options
+     --privileged                  Give extended privileges to this container --read-only                   Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --rm                          Automatically remove the container when it exits --shm-size=[]                 Size of `/dev/shm`.
+The format is `<number><unit>`. `number` must be greater than `0`.
+Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
+If you omit the unit, the system uses bytes.
+If you omit the size entirely, the system uses `64m`.
+     --security-opt=[]             Security Options
      --sig-proxy=true              Proxy received signals to the process --stop-signal="SIGTERM"       Signal to stop a container
-     -t, --tty=false               Allocate a pseudo-TTY
+     -t, --tty                     Allocate a pseudo-TTY
      -u, --user=""                 Username or UID (format: <name|uid>[:<group|gid>]) --ulimit=[]                   Ulimit options
      --uts=""                      UTS namespace to use
+     -v, --volume=[host-src:]container-dest[:<options>]
-     -v, --volume=[]               Bind mount a volume
+                                   Bind mount a volume.
+The comma-delimited
+                                   `options` are [rw|ro], [z|Z], or
+                                   [[r]shared|[r]slave|[r]private].
+The
+                                   'host-src' is an absolute path or a name value.
+     --volume-driver=""            Container's volume driver
      --volumes-from=[]             Mount volumes from the specified container(s) -w, --workdir=""              Working directory inside the container